axvr/photon.vim/README.md

 No other configuration should be required.

-If you are having difficulties getting the colours to look like they do in the screenshots, please create an issue and I'll be happy to try and help.

 ## What makes Photon different?
 (Photon vs. Paramount)

-Photon is a complete rewrite of [Paramount][], using [RNB][] as the generator.
-It aims to take Paramount's goal of "only \[putting\] emphasis on the paramount" to the next level by expanding the beauty of Paramount into the rest of Vim's interface.
+Photon is a rewrite of [Paramount][], using [RNB][] as the generator.
+Its aim is to expand Paramount's goal — "only \[placing\] emphasis on the paramount" — to the rest of Vim's interface whilst fixing its inconsistencies.

-The main editor colours were taken from Paramount and are now used throughout the entirety of Vim's interface, such as the completion menu, help system, search matches, error messages and everything else.

-The status line colours were taken from [space-vim-dark][] and extended to the tab line.
-The background colour, cursor line and colour column colours were taken from [Apprentice][].

-A new colour was introduced (the orange) and is used to place further emphasis on the most important *temporary* things, such as `TODO`s, matching parenthesis, first matching search result, etc.
+A new colour was also introduced (the orange) which is used to place additional emphasis on the most important *temporary* things, such as `TODO`s, matching parenthesis, first matching search result, etc.

-The following images make for a good comparison of *just a few* of the big interface differences between Photon (left) and Paramount (right):
+The following images make for a good comparison of *just a few* of the big interface differences between Photon \(left\) and Paramount \(right\):

 <table>
 <tr>